CatenaTools/catena-public-docs/engines/unity/parties.md

 4. Call the `JoinParty` function from wherever you'd like, after the input code has already been entered.
 For example, you could create a button (`UI > Button-TextMeshPro`), then add an `OnClick` event subscriber that calls the `JoinParty` function when clicked.

-You should now have the functionality to both create or join a party - with the party data being sent with the `OnPartyJoin` event.
+You should now have the functionality to both create or join a party — with the party data being sent with the `OnPartyJoin` event.

 ### Leaving a Party

 To leave a party, whether the player has created their own party or joined another, all you need to do is add a call to `LeaveParty` in the `CatenaPartiesManager` to your script.
-Here is some example code:
+For example:

 ```c
 public void LeaveParty()